basho/basho_docs/source/languages/en/riakcs/cookbooks/Rolling-Upgrades-For-Riak-CS.md

 	riak-cs start
 	```

-8. Wait for any handoff to complete
+9. Wait for any handoff to complete:

 	```
 	riak-admin transfers
 	```

-9. Move on to the next node and repeat this process throughout the cluster.
+10. Move on to the next node and repeat this process throughout the cluster.

-10. Once all nodes have been upgraded and restarted in this manner, once again locate the `/etc/riak-cs/app.config` file's `cs_version` setting and change it back to its upgraded value, as listed here:
+11. Once all nodes have been upgraded and restarted in this manner, once again locate the `/etc/riak-cs/app.config` file's `cs_version` setting and change it back to its upgraded value, as listed here:

 	```
 	{cs_version, 10300},
 	```

-11. Restart all Riak CS nodes with this new setting in the same rolling fashion as before:
+12. Restart all Riak CS nodes with this new setting in the same rolling fashion as before:

 	```
 	riak-cs restart